Activiti/activiti-cloud-examples/trending-topic-campaigns/README.md

 Then do `kubectl create -f <FILE_NAME>` for each of the kubernetes descriptor files.

+If you also want distributed logging then after starting minikube do

+minikube ssh
+sudo sysctl -w vm.max_map_count=262144

-If you also want distributed logging then do kubectl create -f logging/ For distributed tracing do kubectl create -f tracing/
+and deploy with kubectl create -f logging/

+For distributed tracing do kubectl create -f tracing/

-For logging you'll need at least 10GB for minikube.
+For logging you'll want as much ram as you can for for minikube.
 If you don't want to use it remove or change the SPRING_PROFILES_ACTIVE entries in the kub yml files to !kube.
 See also https://activiti.gitbooks.io/activiti-7-developers-guide/content/components/activiti-cloud-infra/logging.html

 ## What you'll see